People love making silly comments to artists.

 So at first, when you hear a comment like this, you might feel like everything you’re doing as an artist isn’t appreciated and that your work is nothing special–but that person clearly isn’t your customer so why does their opinion matter?
 It doesn’t.

 Not all art is difficult to do, and highly skilled art isn’t inherently ‘good’ art.
-Regardless of the skill involved, your art has worth so don’t waste your breath to try and rationalize how good you are as an artist.
+Regardless of the skill involved, your art has worth so don’t waste your breath trying to rationalize how good you are as an artist.
 Just keep doing your thing.

 4.“That’s not art.”